apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/InDepthGuide.md

 1. **Application developers** create server-side applications
 2. **Library/Framework developers** provide building blocks to create these applications
-3. **Instrument developers** provide tools to collect distributed metadata about your application
+3. **InstrumentProtocol developers** provide tools to collect distributed metadata about your application

 For applications to be instrumented correctly these three parts have to play along nicely.